damianhakert/damianhakert.github.io/source/about/index.md

 ### _2012: GitLab.com_

 Sytse began a SaaS of GitLab, which until then was only an open source project that could be ran on your own servers.
-GitLab offered free and paid hosting of git projects to anyone.
+GitLab.com offered free and paid hosting of git projects to anyone.

 In November 2012, Dmitriy also made the [first version of GitLab CI].